A brief story from my first experience of a rib injury – My popping rib!

 If you’ve had an intense blunt force to the chest area, or badly landed on your chest or the back of your chest while falling off from a high position, then you must call the ambulance for an ER visit.

-This is a question that has been asked several times by patients who suddenly feel a “pop” or “crackle sound on their chest after bad flu.
-The human rib cage, although built sturdy, may suffer from wear, particularly from bad posture.
+Whether you as can you break your rib from coughing? or can you dislocate a rib from coughing? the answer is still the same!
+This is a question that has been asked several times by people who suddenly feel a “pop” or “crackle sound on their chest after bad flu.
+The human rib cage, although built sturdy, may suffer from wear and subluxation, particularly from bad posture.

 when this “wear” is present and depending on the extent of the wear, any little “force” (both external and internal (in this case cough) or sudden movement might cause the ribs to pop out, dislocated, fracture, or subluxate.
 Coughing involves the working-together of many muscles and this process exert a lot of “force”, this force and a “worn” out rib could cause the rib to become dislocated.
 So, YES!
 You can dislocate a rib from coughing! a bad cough is indeed one of the causes of rib dislocation.